He Chong (Jin dynasty): Early life and career

 He Chong hailed from Qian County (灊縣; northeast of present-day Huoshan County, Anhui) in Lujiang Commandery (廬江郡; around present-day Lu'an, Anhui) and was renowned for his writings and virtue.
 He first served as a secretary of Sima Rui's commander, Wang Dun.
 Wang Dun had a brother named Wang Han (王含), the Prefect of Lujiang.
-Wang Han was notoriously corrupted, but Wang Dun once praised him in front of his officials, "My brother is an official of this commandery.
-He is surely incorruptible, and the people of Lujiang praise him for this."
-However, He Chong openly rebuked him, "I am from Lujiang myself, and what I have heard is different."
+Wang Han was notoriously corrupt, but Wang Dun once praised him in front of his officials.
+He said, "My brother is an excellent official in his commandery.
+The people of Lujiang adore him."
+Hearing his statement, He Chong openly and sternly replied, "I am from Lujiang myself, and what I've heard is different."
 Wang Dun could not respond to this but was resentful towards He Chong and had him demoted.
-After Wang Dun died in 324, He Chong became an Imperial Secretariat.
+After Wang Dun died in August 324, He Chong became an Imperial Secretariat.

 He Chong had strong ties in the Jin administration.
-His mother was the aunt of the prominent minister Wang Dao, and He Chong's wife was the sister of Emperor Ming's empress and brother of Yu Liang, Yu Wenjun.
+His mother was an elder sister of Cao Shu (曹淑), the wife of the prominent minister Wang Dao while his wife was the younger sister of Emperor Ming's empress, Yu Wenjun, and brother-in-law, Yu Liang.
 Because he was on good terms with Wang Dao and Emperor Ming, he managed to secure a high-ranking position early in his career.
 After Emperor Cheng ascended the throne in 325, He Chong became an Attendant Gentleman of the Yellow Gate.
 He sided with the loyalist coalition during Su Jun's rebellion between 328 and 329.
 For helping in the fight against Su Jun, he became Marquis of Dunxiang and a Cavalier In Regular Attendance.

 He Chong successively serves as Prefect of Dongyang, General Who Establishes Might and Prefect of Kuaiji.
 In Kuaiji, He Chong became noted for his virtuous administration and recommendation of talents such as Xie Feng (謝奉) and Wei Yi (魏顗).
 Both Wang Dao and Yu Liang were impressed with his performance, so the two urged Emperor Cheng to promote him.
 He Chong rose to Minister of Personnel and Champion General, holding command of the army in Kuaiji.
 Before Wang Dao died in 339, he told Emperor Cheng to use He Chong as his advisor.
 After Wang Dao's death, the Emperor made He Chong the General Who Protects The Army and Manager of the Affairs of the Masters of Writing.